Puyallup Tribe of Indians

 About the Puyallup Tribal Council

 The Puyallup Tribal Council is the elected governing body of the Puyallup Tribe of Indians.
-The council consists of Chairman Bill Sterud, Vice Chairwoman Sylvia Miller, David Z. Bean, Annette Bryan, James Rideout, Anna Bean and Monica Miller.
+The Council consists of Chairman Bill Sterud, Vice Chairwoman Sylvia Miller, and Councilmembers Annette Bryan, James Rideout, Anna Bean, Monica Miller, and Fred Dillon.
+Learn more about the Puyallup Tribal Council.